cardillan/mindcode/doc/syntax/SYNTAX.markdown

    7. If none of the above rules is applicable, the conversion isn't possible and a compilation error is produced.
 2. Binary, decimal or hexadecimal integer literals:
    1. If the literal is a positive binary, hexadecimal or decimal integer lower than 2<sup>63</sup>, the literal is used exactly as specified in the source code.
-   2. If the literal is negative, it is converted to decimal representation prepended by a unary minus.
+   2. If the literal can't be represented in binary or hexadecimal in the target Mindustry version, it is converted to decimal representation.
    3. If the value is equal to `-2147483648`, it can't be represented as an mlog literal in any way and a compilation error is produced.
    4. If the value of the literal exceeds the maximum supported value, a compilation error is produced.
    5. If the value of the literal is larger than 2<sup>52</sup>, Mindcode emits a 'Literal exceeds safe range for integer operations' warning (the warning threshold is set to 2<sup>52</sup> and not 2<sup>53</sup>, because values above 2<sup>52</sup> are potentially unsafe for binary complement operations).